kaiyan-rpuck/dotfiles/manual_install.md

 # This doc includes the necessary manual installations on a new Ubuntu 16.04 system

 ## TODO-List
-3. install Anaconda and set it compatible with ROS
-  1. this is a good article about [solving conflicting Pythons](https://dev.to/bgalvao/conda--dealing-with-conflicting-pythons-in-your-system-62n)
-4. install Caffe or TensorFlow
-5. backup the desktop shorcuts
+- backup the desktop shorcuts
-6. PyCharm configuration for ROS compatibility by following [link](http://wiki.ros.org/IDEs)
+- install Caffe or TensorFlow

 ------
 ### Sogou Pinyin